 One co-author should sign a copyright transfer form before the final publication.

-All persons who have contributed significantly to the article should be included as co-authors.
+All persons who contributed significantly to the article should be included as co-authors.
 On the other hand, including person(s) who did not contribute to an article in its co-author list is inappropriate.

 Authors may be required to correct errors and remove incorrect information from the submitted article.